• Skip to primary navigation

 4. Route Finale Midi into MainStage 3

 MainStage 3 needs to route incoming MIDI via Keyboards.
-Remember that MainStage 3 is designed to perform sounds through effects in live performance, designed primarily for keyboard use.
+Remember that MainStage 3 is designed to perform sounds through effects"Effects" refer to changes to the sound using digital signal processing ("DSP").
+Common effects include reverb, compression, delay, distortion, stereo field, noise reduction, and a host of other possible applications. in live performance, designed primarily for keyboard use.
 In MainStage, Finale functions like a robot playing several or more keyboards.
 Think of the keyboards as the “front door” to MainStage, with one needed for every “module” to be used from Finale.
 You’ll need one for every Bank in your score.
 After creating a keyboard for every IAC Port, your IAC setup and Finale data will become available in MainStage.

 1. Open a new Concert.